 Have you ever felt at a loss for words to describe what you are feeling or the point you are making?
 Odds are you’ve probably turned to using hyperbole.
 Hyperbole is used throughout common conversations, speech, rhetoric, film, and literature.
 What is a hyperbole?
 Why is it so commonly used and what is it effective at communicating?
 Let’s take a look at the function of this very specific and useful tool.

-First, let’s define a hyperbole
+First, let’s define hyperbole

 Hyperbole, along with many literary devices, are techniques to better communicate our ideas.
-What is the definition of hyperbole and how do we distinguish this from other literary devices.
+What is the definition of hyperbole and how do we distinguish this from other literary devices?
 Before we present some classic and effective examples, let’s take a look at the hyperbole definition.

 What is a hyperbole?